terrymacdonald/DisplayMagician/README.md

 * Support of AMD Eyefinity (Needs a C# wrapper for AMD ADL)

 ## Donation
-No need to donate!
 I am doing this work to scratch a programming itch I've had for a while.
 It's pretty fun to take something carefully crafted by another developer and extend it with a lot of other awesome features.
-Thanks to Soroush for making HeliosDisplayMangement and licensing it under GPL2 so I could make the improvements I was longing for!
+That said, I'd appreciate a donation to help buy a coffee or two!
+If you're so inclined, you can [sponsor me on GitHub Sponsors](https://github.com/sponsors/terrymacdonald).

 ## Usage